listr2/listr2/README.md

 ### Subtasks

 Any task can return a new Listr.
-But rather than calling it as `new Listr` to get the full autocompeletion features depending on the parent task's selected renderer, it is a better idea to call it through the `Task` itself by `task.newListr()`.
+But rather than calling it as `new Listr` to get the full auto-completion features depending on the parent task's selected renderer, it is a better idea to call it through the `Task` itself by `task.newListr()`.

 _Please refer to [examples section](examples/subtasks.example.ts) for more detailed and further examples._